cabal-club/cable/readme.md

 could ensure it was only passed back to `A` one time, thus reducing the remaining `limit` by 1 instead of 2.

+A requester receiving more than `limit` hashes MAY choose to discard the extraneous ones.

 ## 6. Wire Formats

 ### 6.1 Field tables
-The following sections make use of tables to convey the expected ordering of bytes for various message types, such as the following:
+The following sections make use of tables to convey the ordering of bytes for various message types, such as the following:

 field      | type     | desc
 -----------|----------|-------------------------------------------------------------